ShunsukeTada1357/Bipathposets/README.md

 # Bipathposets
  A computation for bipath persistent homology using Julia.
-The computational method is given in the paper "Bipath Persistence" <a href="https://arxiv.org/abs/2404.02536"> arXiv:2404.02536 </a> by Toshitaka Aoki, Emerson G. Escolar, and Shunsuke Tada.
+The computational method is given in the paper <a href="https://link.springer.com/article/10.1007/s13160-024-00681-3"> Bipath Persistence </a> by Toshitaka Aoki, Emerson G. Escolar, and Shunsuke Tada.

-# Basic use
+## Interval decomposition for bipath filtrations of simplicial complexes
 We treat a bipath filtration of simplicial complexes, which is seen as a pair of filtration sharing the same spaces at their ends.
 For example,
 ```